DNACENSolutions/dnac_ansible_workflows/workflows/assurance_issues_management/README.md

 # Assurance Issues Management Workflow Playbook

 This workflow playbook automates the management of assurance issues within Cisco Catalyst Center (formerly Cisco DNA Center).
-It provides tasks to interact with assurance issues, such as retrieving, acknowledging, or clearing them using the `cisco.dnac.path_trace_workflow_manager` module (Note: This module name seems incorrect based on the workflow name, it should likely be an assurance issues module.
-Please verify the correct module name used in the playbook).
+It provides tasks to interact with assurance issues, such as creating, updating and deleting custom assurance issues using `cisco.dnac.assurance_issue_workflow_manager` module.
+The workflow also enables configuration of thresholds, rules, and other assurance settings, helping streamline issue detection and response within the Catalyst Center platform.

+## Workflow Key Features
+- **Create, Update, and Delete Assurance Issues**: Automate the management of custom assurance issues.
+- **Modify System Define issues**: Update existing system-defined assurance issues.
+- **Threshold Configuration**: Set and modify thresholds for various assurance metrics.

+**Version Added:**
+`6.32.0`

-## Prerequisites
+## Workflow Steps
+### This workflow typically involves the following steps:

+### Step 1: Prepare Your Ansible Environment

 *   An active Cisco Catalyst Center instance.
-*   Ansible installed and configured.
+*   Ansible installed and configured (recommend ansible:9.9.0 or higher).
 *   The `cisco.dnac` Ansible collection installed (`ansible-galaxy collection install cisco.dnac`).
 *   Appropriate API credentials for Cisco Catalyst Center with necessary permissions to manage assurance issues.

-## Configure Host Inventory
+### Step 2: Configure Host Inventory

-Update your Ansible `hosts.yml` inventory file with the connection details of your Cisco Catalyst Center instance.
-A sample structure is shown below:
+Create an Ansible inventory file (e.g., `inventory.yml`) that includes your Cisco Catalyst Center appliance details.
+You will need to define variables such as the host, username, and password (or other authentication methods).

 ```yaml
 catalyst_center_hosts: